isomerpages/nlb-discovereads/_events/bookbugsx/2i-resources.md

 <a name="Feb"></a>
 **February 2021**

 This month, we have exciting crossword puzzles!
 Can you crack these riddles to figure out what words go into each grid?
-P.S.
-You can always look for hints in the stories and Bugs of our new Land - the Mysterious Seas!
+Don't forget, if you're ever stuck, you can always look for hints in the stories and Bugs of our new Land - the Mysterious Seas!

 P.S.
 You can colour in the illustrations at the bottom of the sheet.